foldcat/oasync/README.md

 Note that this library is in **PRE ALPHA STATE**.
 It lacks essential features and may randomly cause segmented fault.

-However, please test out the library and report issues you have encountered.
+However, please test it out and provide feedbacks and bug reports!

 In the examples below, we will be importing Oasync as so:
 ```odin
 import oa "../oasync"
 ```

-### setup the coordinator
+### seting up the coordinator
-To use Oasync, a coordinator is required.
-It is the heart of the scheduler.
+Coordinators are the heart of Oasync!
-You will also need a config
 ```odin
 // make the coordinator
 coord := oa.Coordinator{}